state-of-the-art/BlendNet/README.md

 ### Basic Auth

-Is a simple HTTP mechanism to make sure the only one have the right credentials can access the server resources.
-During Manager setup Addon generates (or use preset) pair of user/password - they are stored as Manager configuration.
+Is a simple HTTP mechanism to make sure the only one who has the right credentials can access the server resources.
+During Manager setup Addon generates (or uses a preset) pair of user/password - they are stored as Manager configuration.

-When Addon want to talk with Manager - it provides credentials in the HTTP request header, Manager compares those creds with the stored ones and if they are ok - allow the request and respond.
+When Addon wants to talk with Manager - it provides credentials in the HTTP request header, Manager compares those creds with the stored ones and if they are ok - allow the request and respond.

 Almost the same process happening between Manager and Agent - but with agent credentials.

-Those credentials are passed to the Manager/Agent as clear text, so BlendNet using TLS to encrypt the whole communication between client and server.
+Those credentials are passed to the Manager/Agent as clear text, so BlendNet uses TLS to encrypt the whole communication between client and server.

 ### TLS